 Inquiry and Investigation Leading the Way to Innovation

 In the 2012-13 academic year, students participated in over 550 research oriented co-ops in a mix of industry, academic, and non-profit settings, representing 10.6% of student work experiences for the year.
-Employers offering research experience include Fox Chase Cancer Center, The Children's Hospital of Philadelphia, GlaxoSmithKline, Johnson & Johnson, the Lankenau Institute for Medical Research, and the faculty of Drexel University, Drexel University College of Medicine, and the Academy of Natural Sciences of Drexel University.
+Employers offering research experience include Fox Chase Cancer Center, The Children's Hospital of Philadelphia, GlaxoSmithKline, Johnson & Johnson, the Lankenau Institute for Medical Research, the faculty of Drexel University, Drexel University College of Medicine, and the Academy of Natural Sciences of Drexel University.

 If you are considering a research co-op, a proactive job search is important in finding a position that fits your interests and field of study.
 Contact Steinbright for more information.